cmh02/McLabsWikiGpt/README.md

-# MCLabs Wiki GPT
+# MCLabs Wiki RAG

 ##### 🚧 Work in Progress: This project is currently under active development!

-Welcome to the [MCLabs](https://labs-mc.com/) (often shortened to MCL) Wiki GPT!
+Welcome to the [MCLabs](https://labs-mc.com/) (often shortened to MCL) Wiki RAG!

-This tool will implement RAG (Retrieval-Augmented Generation) to support prompting a GPT with specific context relative to our minecraft server from the community wiki.
+This tool will implement RAG (Retrieval-Augmented Generation) to support prompting [Google Gemini ](https://gemini.google.com/app)with specific context relative to our minecraft server from the [community wiki](https://labs-mc.com/wiki/Main_Page).
 It will then offer an API for using the system via HTTP requests.

 ## Features